barboym/chatdraw/README.md

-This projects objective is to create a chatboy that teaches you to draw simple sketches in mspaint-like apps (where I invision using the edit feature in whatsapp in practice)
+This projects objective is to create a chatbot that teaches you to draw simple sketches in mspaint-like apps (where I invision using the edit feature in whatsapp in practice)

 TODO (high level):
 - sketch tutorial generator - most of it is available from reasearch